 There are many non-academic challenges to success that children face on a day to day basis and which may negatively impact on academic attainment.
 Therefore, our third tier focuses on wider school strategies.

-Our strategy is also integral to our wider school plans for education recovery, notably the Recovery Premium and the School Led Tutoring Grant for pupils whose education has been worst hit by the pandemic including non-disadvantaged children.
+Our strategy is also integral to our wider school plans for education recovery, notably the Recovery Premium for pupils whose education has been worst hit by the pandemic including non-disadvantaged children.